 Does my child receive any discounts or vouchers to CTM mainstage performances?

-What supports do CTM classes provide for youth with autism, disabilities, or special needs?
+What supports do CTM classes provide for youth with autism, disabilities, or medical needs?

 Do we need to purchase tickets for my child’s performance?

-For Summer Stage performances 3 week performances, general admission tickets for family, friends, and the general public are $9/ticket.
+For Summer Stage 3 week performances, there is limited seating avaialble at $8/ticket.
 If this is a financial burden, please contact the education department.
-For Summer Stage 2 week performances (that have a show title), there is a $5 suggested donation at the door.
+For Summer Stage 2 week performances (that have a show title), there is a $5 suggested donation at the door & reservations are required beforehand.
 For all other Education programs, our final sharings/showcases are free and open to family and friends.